 - Here’s the PIC16F877a Pin Diagram, I have mentioned the names of all the Pins and have also given different colors to different Ports.

 - The above image gives you the overall idea of PIC16F877a Pins and Ports.

 - You should also have a look at Introduction to Atmega328, it’s another microcontroller, you should compare them.

-- You can see in the above image that pins of PIC Microcontroller has more than one name, its because each pin of PIC can perform many tasks.
+- You can see in the above image that pins of PIC Microcontroller have more than one name, its because each pin of PIC can perform multiple tasks.

 - For example, check Pin # 25, it can be used as a digital Port C Pin # 6 (RC6) and can also be used as a Transmitter (TX) for serial communication.

-- In the next section, I am gonna explain all of these Pin features one by one.
+- In the next section, I am going to explain all of these Pin features one by one.

-- So, first of all, we are gonna have a look at the Basic circuit of PIC16F877a:
+- So, first of all, we are going to have a look at the Basic circuit of PIC16F877a:

-- Each PIC Microcontroller has a basic circuit and if you won’t design the basic circuit then it won’t work.
+- Each Microcontroller has a basic circuit and if you won’t design the basic circuit, it won’t work.

 - It’s just like providing power to your PIC Microcontroller and it works on +5V level.

-- If you want to turn ON fan then what will you do?
-You will simply provide it power and that’s what we are gonna do with PIC but in PIC case we also need to provide the frequency at which it will work.
+- If you want to turn ON the fan then what will you do?
+You will simply provide it power and that’s what we are going to do with a PIC.

-- So, now we know that we need to design the basic circuit and this basic circuit contains power as well as the frequency at which it will work.
+- So, now we know that we need to design the basic circuit and this basic circuit contains power as well as the frequency at which it will operate.

-- In order to provide frequency to PIC Microcontroller, we use crystal oscillator and for PIC 16F877a, you can use crystal oscillator of frequency range from 4MHz to 40MHz.
+- In order to provide frequency to PIC Microcontroller, we use a crystal oscillator and for PIC16F877a, you can use a crystal oscillator of frequency range from 4MHz to 40MHz.

 - So, here’s the PIC16F877a Basic Circuit which you need to design: